EXPERT PROMPTING MASTERCLASS

 1. List every factual claim you made

-3. For claims with confidence <8, mark as [VERIFY]
+3. For claims with confidence <8, mark [VERIFY]

-4. Suggest how I could independently verify [VERIFY] claims
+4. Suggest how I could verify [VERIFY] claims

 Strategy 2: Request Sources

-something, explicitly say 'I'm uncertain about [X] because [reason]'
+If uncertain, say "I'm uncertain about [X] because [reason]"

 Strategy 3: Cross-Validation